Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Callings.md

 ### Always Come Prepared

 At the start of each mission, add one die to the preparation pool.
 If you recently spread a rumor regarding this mission (it is related in some way) you also gain one Luck.
-When the GM describes the start of the mission you may add one small detail to the narrative (as if you had spent [[Core-Rules#influence|Influence]]).
+When the GM describes the start of the mission you may add one small detail to the narrative (as if you had spent [Influence](Core-Rules.md#influence)).

 ### Well Informed